covemountainsoftware/qassert-meta/README.md

 # QP/C and QP/C++ Q_ASSERT List and meta information

-This repository provides a C module providing a means to lookup a meta description of various Q_ASSERT ids that may be encountered when developing an application for QP.
+This repository includes a C module providing means to lookup a meta description of various internal QP Q_ASSERT ids encountered when developing an application for QP.

 Use this module in your firmware to get a handy debug print output (when available) indicating the reason for the assert and possible meta/higher level guidance